leeib3041/Lets-Use-Python/Python Interpreter/Using_Interpreter.md

 ![](Images/interpreter.png)

 This is our editor (for now).
 So what makes this an interpreted language?
 The idea is that python does not need to be compiled (like C) before it executes.
-Behind the scene, it obviously has to compile to machine language from our programming language, but what makes it an **interpreted** language is we don't compile it.
+Behind the scene, it obviously has to compile to machine language from our programming language, but what makes it an **interpreted** language is that **we** don't compile it.

 Let's code something right quick.
 I'll explain it in a bit:

 ![](Images/hello.png)

-Let's do the same thing in C++ (easier to do because we're working with strings).
+Let's do the same thing in C++ (easier to do than in C because we're working with strings).
 1. Create a file - hello.cpp
 ```
 #include <iostream>